asanchezlc/MasterEstructurasTFM_aslc/README.md

    - The CSV should contain the necessary paths used by the script. - Ensure this file is stored in the expected directory (`src//paths`) as referenced by the code.

 3. **CSV Content**:
-   - Populate the CSV file with the paths the script will use.
-The paths can be directories, file paths, or any data relevant to the analysis.
+   - Populate the CSV file with the paths the script will use, using `asanchezlc.csv` as a reference.
-   - Each path should be in its own row in the CSV.
-For example:
-     ```csv
-     /path/to/data1
-     /path/to/data2
-     /path/to/output
-     ```

 4. **Running the Script**:
    - When the script runs, it will automatically read the username from the `.env` file and locate the corresponding CSV (e.g., `asanchezlc.csv`) to fetch the paths.